Augusto11CB/Computer-Science-Concepts-Techniques-Technologies/Design-Principles/SOLID Principles.md

 Command - these are methods that change the state of the application and do not return anything.
 Query - these are methods that return something, but do not change the state of the application.

+## Tell, don't ask Principle
+Used to eliminate type casting and checkong

 ## SOLID Principles

-### Single Responsibility Principal
+## Single Responsibility Principal
 **Definition:**  There should not be more than one reason for a class to change, or  **a class should always handle single functionality**.

-**Main goal:**  To avoid introducing coupling between functionalities, because there is a chance of breaking coupled functionality when changes are made in one of them.
+**Main goal:**  To avoid introducing coupling between functionalities, because there is a chance of breaking coupled functionality when changes are made in o of them.
 That will require another round of testing to avoid any surprise on the production environment.

-### Open/Closed Principle
+## Open/Closed Principle

 **Definition:**  Classes, methods or functions should be Open tofor extension (new functionality) and Closed tofor modification.
 **ain goal:**  o prevent someone from changing already tried and tested code and allows the system to be open  extension through the use of inheritance, or interfaces.
 The main idea of this principle is to keep existing code from breaking when you implement new features.